input-output-hk/partner-chains/docs/user-guides/registered.md

 ### 1. Become a Cardano SPO on preview

-Cardano SPO keys are necessary to register as a partner chain validator.
-The installation for a Cardano SPO is out of the scope of this guide.
+An operational Cardano Stake Pool is required to validate a partner chain as a Registered user.
+The installation for a Cardano Stake Pool is out of the scope of this guide.
 Refer to the [Cardano course handbook](https://cardano-course.gitbook.io/cardano-course/handbook) for documentation and video instruction.

-Once you have the Cardano SPO keys, you are ready to continue with this guide.
+Once you have a Cardano Stake Pool registered on the preview network, you are ready to continue with this guide.

 ### 2. Install partner chain dependencies

-To run the partner chains stack, several dependencies need to be installed on the Cardano node.
+To run the partner chains stack, several dependencies need to be installed on the same machine as the Cardano node.

 Ogmios and DB Sync are essential to enable registration communication with the main chain (Cardano).

+---
+**NOTE**

+Consult the Compatibility matrix on the releases page for dependency version compatibility for a particular release.
+These change with each [release](https://github.com/input-output-hk/partner-chains/releases).
+---

 ### 2.1 Cardano node dependencies